ZySec-AI/.github/profile/README.md

 ---

-## Welcome to ZySec AI - a vanguard project at the intersection of artificial intelligence and cybersecurity.
+## Welcome to ZySec AI - intersection of artificial intelligence and cybersecurity.

 Our mission is to empower security professionals by seamlessly integrating the ZySec series of AI models into cybersecurity operations, ushering in a new era of advanced, AI-driven security solutions.